QAndot/args/README.md

 ----------
 Processing command-line arguments from within a program can be messy.
 Doing it right takes a lot of development time, and doing it wrong can result in a frustrating, limited user interface.
 This package (really just a C++ header file) is designed to make handling arguments easy, so you can get on to better things.

 Chances are, you don't particularly care whether the end user types `-key=val` or `-key val` the program should get the point. *args* makes no distinction, interpreting each of these patterns as an assignment. *args* also allows you to control which characters may be used for assignments.
-For instance, perhaps the colon, as in `-key:val` is an appropriate choice for your project.
+For instance, perhaps the colon is an appropriate choice for your project.

-You probably also want your arguments to have abbreviations, so that the user doesn't have to type `--some-incredibly-long-argument-name` each time they run the program, but can type a clear, uniquely identifying abbreviation instead.
+You probably also want your arguments to have abbreviations, so that the user doesn't have to type *--some-incredibly-long-argument-name* each time they run your program, but can type a clear, uniquely identifying abbreviation instead.
 For that reason, *args* allows you to specify an abbreviation for every argument.

 *args* keeps a record of the errors it encounters when processing your program's command-line arguments.
 These errors can be presented to the user in a human-readable form, allowing them to more quickly identify the error in their invocation.
 For an example of this, see below.